 Beginning the Jeremiah Journey

-In the early 1990s, Reverend Michael J. O’Connell answered the call of Minneapolis elected leadership to engage the community in breaking the cycle of poverty for single mothers and their children.
+In the early 1990s, Reverend Michael J. O’Connell answered the call of Minneapolis leaders to engage the community in breaking the cycle of poverty for single mothers and their children.
 He assembled leaders from the key sectors of business, education, government, congregations of faith and philanthropy to move the vision forward.
 The founders were inspired by the scriptural passage from Jeremiah 29:7: “Seek the well-being of the city where I have sent you into exile and pray to the Lord on its behalf, for in its welfare you will find your own welfare.”
 Despite the inspiration derived from the scriptural passage, Jeremiah Program does not have any specific religious affiliation.

 Serving the First Families

-Jeremiah’s first expansion began in 2004 when St. Paul community leaders approached the organization’s leaders about expanding into a second site.
+Jeremiah’s first expansion began in 2004 when St. Paul community leaders approached the organization’s leaders about expanding to a second site.
 After extensive input from citizens through numerous information sessions throughout the city, a site-selection committee selected a parcel of land that met the requirements for affordability and accessibility to schools and public transportation.
 Jeremiah successfully raised $14 million and opened a campus with 38 units in the Summit-University neighborhood in 2007.